 Luisa Monteiro Furlan of Jellyfish says: “Rewards come in different shapes and sizes.
 People have the most diverse drivers and ideas of what being rewarded means.
 We want to make sure the talent that makes the difference is recognised in the sense of having a seat at the table to participate in and influence big decisions, like our Women ERG (SheUnit).
 We also want to make sure talent is supported with a framework they can follow to help them evolve and gain maturity.
 And empowered by mentoring, coaching, accelerator programs and participating in flagship events at the company – such as Culture Day.”

-Dr Wendy Cukier is moderating the session, who is a professor of Entrepreneurship and Strategy at the Ted Rogers School of Management, Founder and Academic Director of the Diversity Institute at Toronto Metropolitan University, Academic Director of the Women’s Entrepreneurship Knowledge Hub (WEKH) and Academic Research Director of the Future Skills Centre.
+The session was moderated by Dr Wendy Cukier, a professor of Entrepreneurship and Strategy at the Ted Rogers School of Management, Founder and Academic Director of the Diversity Institute at Toronto Metropolitan University, Academic Director of the Women’s Entrepreneurship Knowledge Hub (WEKH) and Academic Research Director of the Future Skills Centre.
 She co-authored the book Innovation Nation: Canadian Leadership From Java to Jurassic Park.
+She has also received Canada’s Meritorious Service Cross, one of Canada’s highest civilian honours.